Worldwide Photographic Journeys

 We will enjoy a sunrise photography session with elderly Turkana men and also visits to Turkana villages where we will witness an athletic traditional dance performed by both Turkana men and women.

 We have always enjoyed visiting Dassanech people as part of our Omo Valley tours at Wild Images.
 Northern Kenya, and Lake Turkana region in particularly, is the true home of these warm and welcoming people.
-During our drive north to Kobi Foora it is very likely we will encounter roaming Dassanech shepherds taking their livestock to the lake to drink.
+During our drive north to Ileret it is very likely we will encounter roaming Dassanech shepherds taking their livestock to the lake to drink.
 It is also possible we may see Dassanech people heading to the lake to fish.

 Our biggest highlight of this region will be to visit remote communities of Dassanech people living more authentically than they do over the border in southern Ethiopia.
 The main differences lie with the size of Dassanech houses, which are considerably larger than those in Ethiopia and the more intricately decorated women who, like their sisters over the border, still wear tightly woven braids in their hair but in Kenya their jewellery is more elaborate and beautiful.